 Surface tension determines the degree and style of contact with other materials and is the cause of Capillary action.

 Surface tension is the reason why liquids form drops in free fall, sometimes perfect spheres.
 A good example is a pellet or shot tower.
 The diameter of those spheres depends on a material’s characteristics and the environmental condition.

 Drops sitting on a surface attain a shape depending on the characteristics of both, the liquid as well as the surface.
 The quality of the latter is called the wettability.

 Following are two extreme samples demonstrating wettability:

 A dewdrop sitting on a leaf: The waxy surface of the leaf is non-wettable, and the drop pulls into a shape with the smallest surface area, a sphere, thus minimising the contact area.

 I am not going to elaborate on the general aspects of physics and chemistry on surface tension.
 There are excellent articles on the net.
 I like to refer to Wikipedia.

 Let’s look at the physics, as far as it concerns the feed and ink.
 In drawing 1, you see the above photos expressed in physics terms.
 They describe what is called surface reaction (including characteristics of gas, liquid and solid), whereby wettability is expressed by the contact angle θ, pronounced theta.

-The upper sketch of drawing 1 describes the situation in the photo 2, the dew-drop on the leaf.
+The above sketch of drawing 1 describes the situation in the photo 2, the dew-drop on the leaf.
 The more non-wettable, hydrophobic a surface is (gas or solid), the more a drop contracts into a sphere and reduces the contact area, the larger the contact-angle θ is.
 It is measured on the inside of the liquid.

 Vice versa, shown in the lower sketch of drawing 1, the more wettable, hydrophilic a surface is, the more a drop spreads itself onto the surface, and the smaller the contact angle θ is.
 This describes the situation in photo 3.